sjkp/Microsoft-teams-docs/teams/faq.md

 ## Tabs

-**Can I use custom tabs in a mobile Microsoft Teams app?**
+**Can I use tab apps in a mobile Microsoft Teams app?**

-Currently, custom tabs are only supported in Microsoft Teams desktop and web applications.
+Currently, tabs are only supported in Microsoft Teams desktop and web applications.

-**Can I use custom tabs in multiparty chats?**
+**Can I use tab apps in multiparty chats?**

 Currently, custom tabs are only supported in channels and 1:1 chats.